Kepnang2/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #ALX SYSTEMS ENGINEERING AND Devops
-#Task 9
+#Task 11
-a script that sets the mode of the file hello to this:
+execute permission to all subdirectories of the current directory for the owner